Suhel-Kap/ethernaut-ctf/README.md

 ## Foundry

+This repository contains the solutions to the [Ethernaut CTF](https://ethernaut.openzeppelin.com/) challenges.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: